dbalsom/martypc/README.md

                        MartyPC's FDC emulation is still not as accurate as I'd like it to be, but it can support a number of copy-protected titles, given a disk image of the appropriate format.
     * **IBM/Xebec 20MB HDC** - Emulated with basic VHD support.
 MartyPC currently supports a single disk geometry of 20MB when using this controller.
-    * **XTIDE** - Emulation of an XTIDE Rev 2 board allows MartyPC to support a wide range of hard disk formats.
+    * **XT-IDE** - Emulation of the XT-IDE Rev 2 board allows MartyPC to support a wide range of hard disk formats.
 This emulation is still in early stages, and may be a bit rough around the edges.
 Not all ATA commands are implemented.
+    * **jr-IDE** - Emulation of the jr-IDE provides the IBM PCjr machine with IDE hard disk support and 736K of memory backfill.
+Other features such as the RTC and flash are not yet implemented.
     * **PCjr Cartridges** - PCjr cartridge ROMs are supported, in JrRipCart (.JRC) format

 * ### Memory Expansion Devices:
     * **LoTech 2MB EMS Card** - 2MB of EMS memory is made available via the [LoTech EMS board](https://www.lo-tech.co.uk/wiki/Lo-tech_2MB_EMS_Board).
+    * **Generic Memory Expansion Cards** - Memory expansion cards can be defined for either the ISA bus or PCjr SideCar expansion slot.

 * ### Input Devices:
     * **Keyboard Support** - IBM Model F, Tandy 1000, and PCjr keyboards are emulated.
     * **Serial Mouse** - A standard Microsoft serial mouse can be connected to the COM port of your choice.
     * **Joystick** - Game port joysticks are emulated via configurable keyboard controls.
+    * **Light Pen** - A light pen is emulated for the CGA card and the PCjr.

 ### Configuration Support